frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 The experience is unchanged.
 The 'Version' value of the PackageReference element at the project level will be updated/added/removed.

-### What is currenlty not supported in Central Package Managed Version
+### What is currently not supported in Central Package Managed Version

 #### Project types not supported

 Central Package Managed Version is supported only for "Package Reference" projects types.
-The bewlo projects types are not supported.

-1. Package.config projects
-1. Visual C++ projects
-1. Cloud Service projects
-1. NuGet Build projects

 #### Dual feature opt-in and opt-out